What is a tax computation

-What if there is a change in accounting year-end
+What if there is a change in financial year end

-If your accounts covers a period that is more than twelve months as a result of a change in accounting year-end, you may have to apportion and attribute the adjusted profit/losses to two different Years of Assessment (YA).
+If your accounts covers a period that is more than twelve months as a result of a change in financial year end, you may have to apportion and attribute the adjusted profit/losses to two different Years of Assessment (YA).
 This should be done by directly identifying the company’s income and expenses to the corresponding basis period for each YA (“direct identification method”).
 Time apportionment basis may be used if the company is not able to apply the direct identification method.

 Example 1 (no apportionment required)

-Where the change is within the same YA (e.g. accounting year-end changes from 30 Jun to 31 Dec with effect from year 2013), the company can prepare one set of tax computation for YA 2014 based on the accounts from 1 Jul 2012 to 31 Dec 2013.
+Where the change is within the same YA (e.g. financial year end changes from 30 Jun to 31 Dec with effect from year 2013), the company can prepare one set of tax computation for YA 2014 based on the accounts from 1 Jul 2012 to 31 Dec 2013.
 In this case, it is not necessary to apportion the adjusted profit/losses although the accounts covers a period of more than twelve months.
 The YAs and corresponding basis periods are as follows: